MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5.md

 As this is a stable release of WinUI 3, preview features have been removed.
 You can still access preview features by using the latest preview version of WinUI 3 (see [Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes-08-preview.md)).
 Please note the following key features are still in preview, and work to stabilize them is ongoing:

 - UWP support
   - This means you cannot build or run a UWP app using the WinUI 3 - Project Reunion 0.5 VSIX.
-You'll need to use the [WinUI 3 - Project Reunion Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions for setting up your development environment in [Build apps with the Windows App SDK](../../../windows-app-sdk/get-started.md).
+You'll need to use the [WinUI 3 - Project Reunion Preview VSIX](https://aka.ms/projectreunion/previewdownload), and follow the rest of the instructions in [Create a new project that uses the Windows App SDK](../create-your-first-winui3-app.md).
 See [Overview and release notes: Windows UI Library 3 - Project Reunion 0.8 Preview](release-notes-08-preview.md) for more information.

 - Multi-window support in desktop apps